Plan for 5 years: Weather early warning systems to protect everyone

 Digital activities

-In 2018, the Commission set seven objectives in its 2025 Advocacy Targets to guide efforts to ‘connect the other half’ of the world’s population by expanding broadband infrastructure and access to the internet.
-They reflect ambitious and aspirational goals and function as a policy and programmatic guide for national and international action in broadband development.
+The Broadband Commission outlines its seven objectives in its 2025 Broadband Advocacy Targets.
+These targets reflect ambitious and aspirational goals and function as a policy and programmatic guide for national and international action in sustainable and inclusive broadband development.

-The Commission hosts between two and four Working Groups annually to dive deeper into prominent issues affecting broadband access, affordability, and use.
-Working Groups are proposed, chaired, funded, and led by Commissioners, with the support of external experts.
-The culmination of the discussion and research of these groups is a consensus-based report, which provides actionable recommendations for achieving the Commission’s targets and thereby elements of the UN 2030 Agenda.
+Each year, the Commission hosts Working Groups to dive deeper into prominent issues affecting broadband access, affordability, and use.
+Working Groups are proposed and led by Commissioners, with the support of external experts.
+The culmination of the discussion and research of these groups is a consensus-based collaborative report which provides policy recommendations for achieving the issues examined, in alignment with the Commission’s targets and elements of the UN 2030 Agenda.

 Digital policy issues